 - The quality of their link structure

-You’ll also have some excellent opportunities to track down things that those companies are missing that you can do better.
-For instance, they might be missing keywords that you can target.
-Alternatively, you might find that there’s a section of the market that just isn’t being served by the competitors in your niche.
-This gives you an easy way to start differentiating yourself in the search results.
+You’ll also have an excellent opportunity to track down things those companies are missing that you can do better.
+For example, they might be missing keywords you can target.
+Alternatively, you might find that there’s a section of the market that isn’t being served by the competitors in your niche.
+This gives you an easy way to differentiate yourself in the search results.

 3. Fix Your Technical Issues

-Though it might be tempting to start creating content and targeting keywords straight away, the first thing you need to do is ensure that your website is working properly.
-Though your site might look good from the outside, if there are issues happening “under the hood,” this could impact your traffic and rankings.
+Though it might be tempting to start creating content and targeting relevant keywords immediately, you first must ensure that your website is working properly.
+Your site might look good from the outside, but if issues are happening “under the hood”, this could negatively affect your organic traffic and search rankings.
 Go into your website back-end and look for:

 - Broken links that are damaging your link authority